scottaddie/AIDevDaysOpenAI/README.md

     ```

 1. Run `azd up` to provision your infrastructure and deploy the code to Azure in one step (or run `azd provision` then `azd deploy` to accomplish the tasks separately).
 Visit the service endpoints listed to see your app up-and-running.

+## Run app locally

+To run the app locally, complete the following steps:

+1. Authenticate your user account to your Azure subscription in the dev tool of your choice.
+Choices include Visual Studio, VS Code, Azure CLI, Azure Developer CLI, or Azure PowerShell.

+1. Add this same user account to the **Cognitive Services OpenAI User** RBAC role on the Foundry resource.

+1. In a terminal, navigate to the *src* directory and run the following command:

+    ```
+    dotnet run
+    ```